quicwg/base-drafts/draft-ietf-quic-recovery.md

 Retransmittable Frames:

-: All frames besides ACK, ACK_ECN, or PADDING are considered retransmittable.
+: All frames besides ACK or PADDING are considered retransmittable.

 Retransmittable Packets: